mcdemarco/the-new-kitchen-cookbook/soup/okra.md

 Traditional okra soups also include onion, garlic, red pepper, black pepper, and tomato.

 I've made this in the Instant Pot with a little optional sauteing of the okra and 7 minutes of cooking time (mainly chosen to cook some large couscous I threw in).
-I also added half a can of tomatoes.
+I also added half a can of tomatoes and a splash of vinegar.